akka/akka/akka-docs/rst/java/http/routing-dsl/directives/websocket-directives/handleWebSocketMessages.rst

 with the passed handler.
 Otherwise, the request is rejected with an ``ExpectedWebSocketRequestRejection``.

 WebSocket subprotocols offered in the ``Sec-WebSocket-Protocol`` header of the request are ignored.
-If you want to support several protocols use the :ref:`-handleWebSocketMessagesForProtocol-` directive, instead.
+If you want to support several protocols use the :ref:`-handleWebSocketMessagesForProtocol-java-` directive, instead.

-For more information about the WebSocket support, see :ref:`server-side-websocket-support-scala`.
+For more information about the WebSocket support, see :ref:`server-side-websocket-support-java`.

 Example
 -------